entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

 ## Configure the Secondary Tenant
-The secondary tenant has the same capabilities as the primary tenant but with its own isolated data.
+Each secondary tenant has the same capabilities as the primary tenant but with its own isolated data.
 For each new tenant, you will need to configure services for Keycloak, a CDS instance, Solr core, an ingress and database schema.
 Each tenant will also require a ConfigMap.

 | Placeholder | Description
 |:--|:--